 How do I know if I’m vitamin deficient?

 A blood test ordered by your doctor is the best way to determine your circulating levels of active nutrients.
 In terms of nerve health, a few important insufficiencies to look out for would be B-12, B-6, folate (B-9), and thiamine.

 What causes B-12 deficiency?

-Vitamin B-12 deficiency is quite common, especially in the elderly and in strict vegetarians.
+Vitamin B-12 insufficiency is quite common, especially in the elderly and in strict vegetarians.

-B-12 levels are influenced by the amount of stomach acid and intrinsic factor (a protein specifically made to help your body absorb B-12) available to assist absorption.
+B-12 levels change depending on the amount of stomach acid and intrinsic factor (a protein specifically made to help your body absorb B-12) available to assist absorption.
 These tend to wane naturally as people age and are negatively influenced by common medications that reduce stomach acid.

-Other common medications that deplete B-12 include Metformin [8,9], a common medication prescribed in prediabetes and diabetes cases.
+Other common medications deplete B-12 [8,9].
 This is yet another reason those with blood sugar balance should be extra cautious of caring for the nutritional needs of their nerves.